AgentSamSA/mtg-mechanics-parser/README.md

 ### parsing/

-Responsible for converting oracle text into structured ability representations.
+Responsible for converting Oracle text into structured ability representations.
-- Ability types are identified via an `Ability` object which parses the ability from the oracle text
+- Ability types are identified via an `Ability` object which parses the ability from the Oracle text

 ---

 ### pipeline/

 Coordinates end-to-end processing of individual cards.
 - `build_context` identifies which lines of text are keyword abilities to avoid double scoring them.
-While Scryfall preprocesses keywords into a separate column, they retain the keywords inside oracle text
+While Scryfall preprocesses keywords into a separate column, they retain the keywords inside Oracle text
 - `card_ability_bundle` defines a CardAbilityBundle object which holds certain card-level metadata and a list of Ability objects for the parsed cards
 - `extract_ability_blocks` builds out the list of ability blocks to be parsed downstream